VCUBrandcenter/XD-Toolbox/README.md

 - [Facebook Audience Insights](https://www.facebook.com/ads/audience_insights/) - Learn more about your target audience through data from the world largest social network.
 - [Google's Customer Journey Tool ](https://www.thinkwithgoogle.com/tools/customer-journey-to-online-purchase.html) - Learn more about your average customers purchase journey.
 Make's Customer Experience (CX) mapping more informed.
 - [Nielsen Top 10s](http://www.nielsen.com/us/en/top10s.html) - Nielsen's compiled weekly lists of what Americans are watching, reading, buying and more.
-- [Open Strategy](http://openstrate.gy/) - An amazing resource for all sorts of strategy tools.
 - [Typeform](http://www.typeform.com/) - The best surveying and forms tool ever!
 - [UXCheck](http://www.uxcheck.co/) - Chrome extension for checking the UX of a site.
 Exports your report as a word doc with screenshots.
 - [A Day In The Life of Americans](https://flowingdata.com/2015/12/15/a-day-in-the-life-of-americans/) - Check out this visualization of how Americans spend their day to learn more about consumer habits.